-One publication that relates to our study is [20], where the authors demonstrate that an adversary can build a model for predicting genotypes for eQTLs using gene expression levels.
+One publication that relates to our study is [32], where the authors demonstrate that an adversary can build a model for predicting genotypes for eQTLs using gene expression levels.
 The authors show that given the model, individuals can be identified with high accuracy.
-Our study follows the study in [20] and generalizes the results of in two ways: First we study quantifying the amount of characterizing information leakage that can be generalized to other types of genotype-to-phenotype correlations.
+Our study follows the study in [32] and generalizes the results in two ways: First we study quantifying the amount of characterizing information leakage that can be generalized to other types of genotype-to-phenotype correlations.
 Secondly, we show that the linking can be performed in a much simplified genotype prediction approach by just utilizing the outliers in the data.
 For this, we introduce a new simple metric extremity and show that this metric can be utilized in genotype prediction.
 When large set of eQTLs are utilizes, linking can be done with high accuracy.

-The paper is organized as follows: We first analyze the genotype predictability of the SNPs and evaluate the tradeoff between the amount of identifying information recovered versus theleakage and correct predictability of the eQTLs using expression datasetsgenotypes.
+The paper is organized as follows: We first analyze the genotype predictability and evaluate the tradeoff between the amount of information leakage and correct predictability of the genotypes.
 Next we present the 3 step individual characterization framework and study different aspects of vulnerability using the framework.
-We utilize a representative dataset and evaluate the fraction of characterizable individuals in a general setting.
 In the last section, to illustrate a practicality of the attack scenario, we present a simple and generally applicable genotype prediction method and evaluate the fraction of characterizable individuals on the representative dataset.